checkly/docs.checklyhq.com/site/content/docs/accounts-and-users/changing-your-email-password.md

 ---
-title: Changing your email or password
+title: Changing your email or password in Checkly - Checkly Docs
+displayTitle: Changing your email or password in Checkly
+navTitle: Changing email or password
 weight: 52
 menu:
   resources: